New here? Start with the complete side hustle guide →

 The Creator Network

-This is the feature that genuinely sets Kit (ConvertKit) apart from everything else right now, and it’s the one I wish I’d known about earlier.
+This is the feature that genuinely sets Kit apart right now, and honestly it’s one of the main reasons I’m switching.

-If you’re in a niche where other creators also use Kit (ConvertKit), this can add real subscribers every month without spending anything on ads or grinding social media.
-It’s not instant magic — you need an engaged list for it to work well — but it’s one of the most genuinely useful list growth tools I’ve come across.
-I’ve seen it add meaningful subscribers during periods where I wasn’t actively promoting anything.
+If you’re in a niche where other creators also use Kit, this can add real subscribers every month without spending anything on ads or grinding social media.
+It’s not instant magic — you need an engaged list for it to pull its weight — but from everything I’ve researched, and from what other creators in this space consistently report, it’s one of the most genuinely useful growth tools going.
+MailerLite has nothing equivalent, and that gap is a big part of why I’m moving.

 On paid plans you can also get paid to recommend other creators’ newsletters to your new subscribers.
 Once your list is at a decent size, that becomes a useful income stream in itself.